adam-maj/robotics/README.md

 >
 > **Capabilities & Limitations: Path Planning**
 >
-> - Modern path planning systems can effectively generate best-effort trajectories in complex continuous environments
+> - Modern path planning systems can effectively generate best-effort trajectories in complex continuous environments.
-> - These algorithms are capable of optimizing to avoid collisions and maximize smoothness
+> - These algorithms are capable of optimizing to avoid collisions and maximize smoothness.
-> - Modern algorithms still struggle with path planning in the presence of dynamic objects in the environment (like walking humans)
+> - Modern algorithms still struggle with path planning in the presence of dynamic objects in the environment (like walking humans).

 <br />